Co-Founder of National Institute of Arts

 Ms. Reyes career includes being head of Department of Creative Artistic Formation at the St.Maarten Academy Vocational Section, a teacher at the St. Maarten Academy PSVE Section, part-time lecturer of Humanities at the University of St. Maarten, Performing Arts /Dance Instructor at the Learning Unlimited Preparatory School, and Teacher at Charlotte Brookson Academy for the Performing Arts.

 Her awards include Paul Harris Fellow from the Rotary of St. Maarten, The Outstanding Young Person of the Netherlands Antilles and Aruba Junior Jaycees Award, Conscious Lyrics Personality of the Year Award, and most recently decorated by her Majesty Queen Beatrix.

 Ms. Reyes is also a certified yoga instructor with Yoga Alliance and Inner Harmony Yoga.

 Since her return to St. Maarten in the summer of 2003, and since opening its doors, Ms. Reyes through her foundation Imbali has produced and continues to produce a vast amount of creative work.

-Her talents as an Educator, Director and Choreographer has enabled Ms. Reyes to create a body of work that is diverse and all encompassing, ranging from children productions, reviving dormant cultural traditions, tackling current events such as the pandemic of HIV and AIDS, Women’s issues and Sexuality.
-Some of her highlight include Choreographer to Kingdom Games Opening Ceremony St.Maarten and Curacao as well Choreographer and Creative Director for 2 of her Majesty Queen Beatrix Visits to St.Maarten.
+Her talents as an Educator and Choreographer has enabled Ms. Reyes to create a body of work that is diverse and all-encompassing, ranging from children productions, reviving dormant cultural traditions, tackling current events such as the pandemic of HIV and AIDS, Women’s issues, and Sexuality.
+Some of her highlights include Choreographer to Kingdom Games Opening Ceremony St.Maarten and Curacao as well Choreographer and Creative Director for 2 of her Majesty Queen Beatrix Visits to St.Maarten.